bshoshany/thread-pool/README.md

 Usually, when the thread pool is used, a program's main thread should only submit tasks to the thread pool and wait for them to finish, and should not perform any computationally intensive tasks on its own.
 If this is the case, it is recommended to use the default value for the number of threads.
 This ensures that all the threads available in the hardware will be put to work while the main thread waits.

 However, if the main thread also performs computationally intensive tasks, it may be beneficial to use one fewer thread than the hardware concurrency, leaving one hardware thread available for the main thread.
-Furthermore, if more than one thread pool is used in the program simultaneously, the total number of thread across all pools should not exceed the hardware concurrency.
+Furthermore, if more than one thread pool is used in the program simultaneously, the total number of threads across all pools should not exceed the hardware concurrency.

+Note: If the [native extensions](#native-extensions) are enabled, a pool created with the default constructor will only use the number of threads available to the process, as obtained from [`BS::get_os_process_affinity()`](#setting-process-affinity), which can be less than the number of hardware threads.

 ### Getting and resetting the number of threads in the pool

 The member function `get_thread_count()` returns the number of threads in the pool.
-This will be equal to `std::thread::hardware_concurrency()` if the default constructor was used.
+This will be equal to `std::thread::hardware_concurrency()` if the default constructor was used (or to [`BS::get_os_process_affinity()`](#setting-process-affinity) if the [native extensions](#native-extensions) are enabled).

 It is generally unnecessary to change the number of threads in the pool after it has been created, since the whole point of a thread pool is that you only create the threads once.
 However, if needed, this can be done, safely and on-the-fly, using the `reset()` member function.

-`reset()` will wait for all currently running tasks to be completed, but will leave the rest of the tasks in the queue.
-Then it will destroy the thread pool and create a new one with the desired new number of threads, as specified in the function's argument (or the hardware concurrency if no argument is given).
-The new thread pool will then resume executing the tasks that remained in the queue and any newly submitted tasks.
+`reset()` will wait for all tasks to be completed, both those that are currently running in the threads and those that are still waiting in the queue.
+Then it will destroy the thread pool and create a new one with the desired new number of threads, as specified in the function's argument (if no argument is given, it behaves like the default constructor), with an empty task queue.

+If pausing is enabled ([see below](#pausing-the-pool)), `reset()` will only wait for tasks that are currently running before destroying the pool; once the pool is reset, it will then resume executing the tasks that remained in the queue and any newly submitted tasks.
+If the pool was paused before resetting it, the new pool will be paused as well. `reset()` can also be used to change the thread initialization function ([see below](#thread-initialization-functions)).

 The member function `get_thread_ids()` returns a vector containing the unique identifiers for each of the pool's threads, as obtained by `std::thread::get_id()`.
 These values are not so useful on their own, but can be used to identify and distinguish between threads, or for allocating resources.